Use this sample Lottery retailer Checklist to create or update programs across your locations.

 - Lottery corporation employees and board members

-- Retailer ensures that all staff adheres to lottery regulations for selling, validating, redeeming, and canceling lottery tickets.
+- Retailer ensures that all staff adheres to lottery regulations for selling, validating, redeeming, and cancelling lottery tickets.

 - Staff is trained in ID screening.